VitaliyBeletskiy/Worm/README.md

 # Worm (SwiftUI)
-Application for educational purposes as a past of the "Programmerare iPhone och Android" course.
+Application for educational purposes as a part of the "Programmerare iPhone och Android" course.

 Goals:
 * to learn how to use GeometryReader to get screen dimensions